-The use of electronic devices (i.e. person CD players, pagers, iPods, etc.) is not allowed during regular school hours.
-(8:00 a.m.-3:00 p.m.)
-However, teachers may at their own discretion allow use of a personal iPod or MP3 player while in their classroom.
-Cell phones should be turned off between 8:00 a.m.-3:00 p.m.
+The use of electronic devices (i.e. cell phones, personal CD players, pagers, etc.) is not allowed during regular school hours.
+(8:05 AM - 3:00 PM).

+Cell phones should be turned off between 8:05 a.m. -3:00 p.m.
 Anyone seen using a cell phone (talking or texting) or anyone whose phone causes a disturbance will be assigned one day of In-School Suspension.